gjkeller/astrodoodle/README.md

 ## Game Overview

-Rocket Racer is a gesture-based racing game where two players compete by drawing symbols to match asteroid requirements.
+AstroDoodle is a gesture-based racing game where two players compete by drawing symbols to match asteroid requirements.
 The game features:

 - **Split-screen gameplay** - Each player has their own side of the screen
 - **Gesture recognition** - Players draw symbols to match asteroid requirements